RyanLinscott/ELK-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the Jump-Box-Provisoner can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- Personal Home IP (redacted for security)

 Machines within the network can only be accessed by the Jump-Box-Provisioner located at 20.213.123.161